-Equity financing means selling part of your company’s equity to an investor.
-The investor provides the capital your company needs for growth while receiving a stake in your business.
+Equity financing entails selling part of your company to an investor.
+The investor receives an ownership stake in the business in exchange for providing the capital your startup needs for growth.

 These are some reasons you may prefer equity financing as a source of capital: